-Edward Thomas is a classical and popular composer whose works have enjoyed success in concert halls and theaters.
+Edward Thomas was a classical and popular composer whose works have enjoyed success in concert halls and theaters.
 Mr. Thomas studied musical composition with the celebrated Hungarian-American composer, Tibor Serly, and began his many faceted musical career as guitarist, songwriter, and composer.
-He is equally at home in jazz, theater, commercial and concert music genres.
+He was equally at home in jazz, theater, commercial and concert music genres.

 Thomas’ opera “Desire Under the Elms,” with a libretto by Joe Masteroff, was produced at New York’s City Center.
 The opera was recorded by the London Symphony Orchestra under the direction of George Manahan, featuring soloists James Morris, Jerry Hadley and Victoria Livengood.
 It was released internationally in October 2002 as part of Naxos’ American Opera Classics series and was nominated for a 2004 Grammy award.
 Thomas has also received seven gold records as producer and composer for a wide range of artists, including Julie Andrews, Jack Jones, Vikki Carr, Leontyne Price, Vic Damone, Roberta Peters, and the Vienna Choir Boys.

 His “Concerto for Clarinet and Orchestra” was premiered at Lincoln Center’s Avery Fisher Hall with soloist Sidney Fell and the Master Virtuosi of New York conducted by Gene Forrell.
 It was subsequently performed by Stanley Drucker with the Great Neck Symphony.
 Later Mr. Drucker recorded a reduction of the Concerto for clarinet and piano with Stephen Gosling.